Food myths and cancer

 Eating burnt food does not cause cancer.

-Foods such as burnt toast or crispy potatoes contain a naturally occurring chemical called acrylamide.
-This chemical is created when certain foods are cooked at high temperatures for a long time.
-It’s also found in biscuits, coffee, bread, crisps and chips.
+Foods such as burnt toast or crispy potatoes contain a chemical called acrylamide.
+This is created when certain foods are cooked at high temperatures for a long time.
+But eating foods that contain acrylamide doesn’t cause cancer in humans.

 Read more about acrylamide and cancer.